MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-premium-overview.md

 > [!IMPORTANT]
 > - Availability zone support is only available in [Azure regions with availability zones](../availability-zones/az-overview.md#azure-regions-with-availability-zones).
-> - In certain regions, Premium tier's support for availability zones is limited even though the region supports availability zones.
+> - In certain regions, the Premium tier's support for availability zones is limited even though the region supports availability zones.

 ## Premium vs. Dedicated tiers